threefoldtech/info_grid/src/intro/grid3_howitworks.md

 ## The Farmers: Empowering the ThreeFold Grid

-In the ThreeFold ecosystem, dedicated individuals, whom we fondly refer to as "__Farmers__," play a crucial role in providing the valuable internet capacity that drives the ThreeFold Grid.
-These farmers contribute to the network by utilizing one or more __3Nodes__, which are registered on the TFChain, our dedicated blockchain infrastructure.
+In the thriving ThreeFold ecosystem, dedicated individuals, affectionately known as "**Farmers**," wield pivotal roles in fortifying the bedrock of the ThreeFold Grid.
+These Farmers make vital contributions to the network by harnessing one or more 3Nodes, which are meticulously registered on TFChain, our steadfast blockchain infrastructure.

-A farm represents a logical grouping of nodes, allowing farmers to organize their infrastructure effectively.
-For example, a farmer may have 2 3Nodes located in Belgium, and 5 3Nodes in France.
-By creating separate farms with unique IDs, the nodes can be logically grouped based on their geographical location.
-This logical grouping not only simplifies management but also reflects the physical placement of the nodes.
+Each "**farm**" symbolizes a well-organized cluster of nodes, empowering Farmers to streamline their infrastructure efficiently.
+Imagine a Farmer having 2 3Nodes in Belgium and 5 3Nodes in France, each under a unique farm ID.
+This smart arrangement not only simplifies management but also mirrors the nodes' physical locations.

-The farmers' commitment to deploying and maintaining their nodes fuels the growth and resilience of the ThreeFold Grid.
-Through their efforts, they contribute to the availability of decentralized internet capacity, enabling individuals and businesses to benefit from secure, efficient, and cost-effective resources.
-The dedication of our farmers is instrumental in creating a robust and sustainable infrastructure that powers the future of the internet.
+The Farmers' unwavering dedication in deploying and maintaining their nodes serves as the lifeblood of the ThreeFold Grid, fostering its growth and resilience.
+Their tireless efforts translate into an abundant supply of decentralized internet capacity, benefiting both individuals and businesses with secure, efficient, and cost-effective resources.

+The **TF Dashboard** serves as an indispensable tool for Farmers, facilitating node registration and resource management.
+It's akin to a control panel for power plant operators, enabling seamless oversight of their generators.

+The resolute commitment of our Farmers lies at the heart of building a robust and sustainable infrastructure that propels the future of the internet.
+These dedicated individuals earn **TFT tokens** as a well-deserved reward for their invaluable contributions, much like power companies earning revenue by supplying electricity to the grid.

 ***